Artist Questions + Answers

 When I am outside, I feel a combination of peace and overwhelming excitement.
 The fresh air and ability to see far and wide makes me feel like I can take a deep breath.
 I love how nature is constantly changing, yet feels familiar.
 I think I will spend my whole life trying to capture the coast in new ways.

-You stated Blakely Made back in 2014.
+You started Blakely Made back in 2014.
 What did the process of starting your own business look like?

 In the beginning, I was working at a floral design company here in Charleston and painting at night and on the weekends.
 My easel was set up in our living room and my husband would watch movies and while I would paint.
 Slowly but surely, I began to sell my work and gain a following.
 After about a year, I felt like I could afford to go part time with it — then full time.
 It was more of a process, less of a leap of faith.
 One of the hardest parts was being an extrovert painting alone in our apartment all day.
 So, a few months in I landed a studio at Redux where some of my closest friends had studios and the painting (and chatting) began!